maiamcc/maiamcc.github.io/source/_posts/2014-09-02-all-about-git.markdown

 ### Git: The Bestest Version Control System with the Worstest UI

 #### All of your Git-age lives in the .git folder
 When you run `git init`, all it does is create a `.git` folder.
 That's it!
-Your machine knows what folders are and aren't by the presence or absence of a `.git` directory. `.git` is a hidden folder, so to see it, type `ls -a`.
+Your machine knows what folders are and aren't git repos by the presence or absence of a `.git` directory. `.git` is a hidden folder, so to see it, type `ls -a`.
 Whenever you add or commit things to your git repo, they'll get stored in here.<!-- more -->

 I'm now in the directory of my new project, `gittest`.
 It contains two files, `a` and `b`, and isn't yet a git repo.
 When I look at what's inside it, it looks like this: